AgustinCB/study/os/ostep/chap26/solutions.md

 7. Now use a fixed interrupt interval to explore the program further.
 Run: `./x86.py -p looping-race-nolock.s -a bx=1 -t 2 -M 2000 -i 1`.
 See if you can guess what the final value of the shared variable value will be.
 What about when you change -i 2, -i 3, etc.?
 For which interrupt intervals does the program give the “correct” final answer?

 With `-i 1` the final value is 1.
 With 2 will be one too.
 With 3, it will then be the correct answer (2).

+8. Now run the same code for more loops (e.g., set -a bx=100).
+What interrupt intervals, set with the -i flag, lead to a “correct” outcome?
+Which intervals lead to surprising results?

+It works similar to exercise 7.
+Intervals that are multiple of three lead to a correct outcome.
+The rest, lead to incorrect outcome.